Why a social media row over Modi’s tweets led to the suspension of three Maldives ministers

 “This is apart from the obvious reason that Maldives is located very close to Lakshadweep and India would not want it to gravitate towards China,” Shivamurthy said.
 “Lots of ships pass through Maldives and we must remember that it is a part of China’s [global infrastructure development strategy] Belt and Road Initiative.”

 Shivamurthy, however, said that the current development is unlikely to escalate further into a diplomatic scuffle, pointing out that the Indian High Commission in Maldives has not issued a statement on the matter.
-He said that New Delhi is employing a wait-and-watch policy as it is not clear to what extent the new regime under Muizzu will warm up to China.
+On Monday morning, India summoned the Maldivian envoy in New Delhi but it was not clear what was discussed during the meeting.

-Shivamurthy pointed out that while Muizzu has taken certain steps which might appear to be against India’s interests, but those were on expected lines.
+Shivamurthy said that New Delhi was employing a wait-and-watch policy as it was not clear to what extent the new regime under Muizzu would warm up to China.
+He pointed out that while Muizzu has taken certain steps which might appear to be against India’s interests, but those were on expected lines.

 “Muizzu has refused to renew an agreement to allow India to conduct hydrographic survey in Maldives and asked India to remove military presence from the country but he has not yet done something that was not expected,” Shivamurthy said.
 “In fact, his first visit as a president was not to China, but Turkey.”